-Some children, however, develop speech that includes sound and syllable repetitions, sound prolongations, and silent blocks (getting stuck on a sound).
+Some children, however, develop a speech that includes sound and syllable repetitions, sound prolongations, and silent blocks (getting stuck on a sound).
 This is considered a “stutter”.
 An estimated 4% of preschoolers in Canada stutter, with onset occurring usually between the ages of 3 and 6.

-Early intervention is key to success.
+Early intervention is the key to success.
 If you are concerned that your child may be stuttering, it is recommended that you seek professional assistance and perhaps an assessment from a registered speech-language pathologist.

 As a parent or caregiver, it is important to know these general tips for communicating with children who stutter:

 - Focus on what is being said and not how it is said

 - Do not tell them to slow down or start over